Skip to main content

 Description

-The project uses a Raspberry Pi Pico 2W as the control unit, along with two displays — a main display showing the slot machine game and a secondary display showing the winning combinations.
+The project uses two Raspberry Pi Pico 2W as the control units, along with two displays — a main display showing the slot machine game and a secondary display showing the winning combinations.
 The balance is simulated using an RFID card reader and a memory module.
 For an even better simulation, LEDs and a passive buzzer are used for audio-visual effects.

 Motivation